 - Ensure that everybody at school treats attendance as a high priority. - Be consistent in their attendance practices. - Make suitable arrangements for the safe, daily reception of pupils. - Keep and mark registers accurately.

-- Follow up any unexplained absences. - Ensure that all staff understand the importance of good attendance by pupils and use this information when reporting or discussing their progress with parents. - Ensure that all staff are clear about what to do if a pupil is absent from school, including when to report a child missing in education (CME). - Ensure that parents provide information in relation to: - Designated adults who have permission to collect the children; - Permission that they give for their children to walk home independently (year 5 and 6 pupils) either at the end of the school day, or after clubs and/or wrap around care. - Ensure that staff challenge if an adult other than designated adults arrive to collect children and do not allow them to take children until confirmation is ascertained from the parent and their permission given. - Retain children if their understanding of arrangements in respect of collection, or walking home alone, are different to the records that the school holds until this has been confirmed by the family. - Take the child to the office if they are not collected before 3:30pm, and once checked with contacts, put them in Wrap Around and charge the parent for this session if not collected immediately. - Follow the key principles and guidance set out in the GCC Primary School Absence Advice - Notify parents/carers, regularly of their child's attendance levels. - Notify the Local Authority (Education Inclusion Service) of pupils who have poor attendance, leave school to be educated at home, go missing, or are suspended or excluded. - Share attendance information directly with the LA and the Department for Education.
+Where any amendment is made to the attendance register, it will include details of the original and amended entries, the reason for the amendment, the date of amendment and the person amending it. - Follow up any unexplained absences. - Ensure that all staff understand the importance of good attendance by pupils and use this information when reporting or discussing their progress with parents. - Ensure that all staff are clear about what to do if a pupil is absent from school, including when to report a child missing in education (CME). - Ensure that parents provide information in relation to: - Designated adults who have permission to collect the children; - Permission that they give for their children to walk home independently (year 5 and 6 pupils) either at the end of the school day, or after clubs and/or wrap around care. - Ensure that staff challenge if an adult other than designated adults arrive to collect children and do not allow them to take children until confirmation is ascertained from the parent and their permission given.

+- Retain children if their understanding of arrangements in respect of collection, or walking home alone, are different to the records that the school holds until this has been confirmed by the family. - Take the child to the office if they are not collected before 3:30pm, and once checked with contacts, put them in Wrap Around and charge the parent for this session if not collected immediately. - Follow the key principles and guidance set out in the GCC Primary School Absence Advice - Notify parents/carers, regularly of their child's attendance levels. - Notify the Local Authority (Education Inclusion Service) of pupils who have poor attendance, leave school to be educated at home, go missing, or are suspended or excluded. - Share attendance information directly with the LA and the Department for Education.

-2.4 The Headteacher will:
+2.4 The Headteacher (Senior Attendance Champion) will:

-- Ensure that registers are kept for both sessions of the school day, that the coding and recording is accurate (Statutory) - Communicate with the LA to report: - Deletions from the register (Statutory) - 10+ days continuous unauthorised absence (Statutory) - Pupils on part-time timetables - Ensure that everybody at school treats attendance as a high priority. - Promote the importance of good attendance to staff, pupils and their parents/carers. - Oversee attendance procedures. - Be the lead professional and hold regular attendance meetings with the attendance officer - Be available to discuss attendance concerns with pupils, parents, staff and governors. - Remind parents regularly, of attendance procedures. - Analyse attendance data and report regularly on attendance information to the governing body and other stakeholders and what the school is doing to continually improve the school's attendance rates.

-• Challenge poor attendance and use guidance and support from a range of agencies to hold parents to account in relation to their child's attendance.
+- Champion improving attendance across the school and set a clear vision for improving and maintaining good attendance - Ensure that registers are kept for both sessions of the school day, that the coding and recording is accurate (Statutory) - Communicate with the LA to report: - Deletions from the register (Statutory) - 10+ days continuous unauthorised absence (Statutory) - Pupils on part-time timetables - Ensure that everybody at school treats attendance as a high priority. - Promote the importance of good attendance to staff, pupils and their parents/carers. - Oversee attendance procedures. - Be the lead professional and hold regular attendance meetings with the attendance officer - Be available to discuss attendance concerns with pupils, parents, staff and governors. - Remind parents regularly, of attendance procedures. - Analyse attendance data and report regularly on attendance information to the governing body and other stakeholders and what the school is doing to continually improve the school's attendance rates. - Challenge poor attendance and use guidance and support from a range of agencies to hold parents to account in relation to their child's attendance.